Create Infrastructure with Local Starter

 Answer the questions on your terminal:

-Make sure the Starter name is added in your stack.yaml file.
+Make sure the Starter name is added to your stack.yaml file.

 Step 2.
 Add Plugins to Starter

-Within the Stack, the starters folder is created, and within it the starter.yaml file.
-The structure created is similar to the example below:
+Within the Stack, the starters folder is generated containing the starter.yaml file.
+The structure is similar to the example below:

 schema-version: v1